RESTORING THE BODY’S ENERGY

 Tense muscles.
-Excessive muscle tension uses up energy, and thus contributes to fatigue.
+Excessive muscle tension uses up a lot of energy, and thus contributes to fatigue.

 Autonomic nervous system correction.
-This is an important part of every nutritional balancing program.
-It is another aspect of health and healing that is often overlooked or glossed over too easily by physicians working with chronic fatigue.
+This is an important part of every development program.
+It is an aspect of health and healing that is often overlooked or glossed over too easily by physicians working with chronic fatigue.